File sharing in Canada: Criticism

 In 2009, Canada's music sales went down by 7.4%, second only to Spain, according to a report released on April 28, 2010, by the International Federation of the Phonographic Industry.
 The official synopsis said that "Canada, practically the only government of a developed country not to have implemented international copyright treaties agreed over a decade ago, is a major source of the world's piracy problem.
 A disproportionate number of illegal sites are hosted on Canadian soil".

 In 2011, an excerpt of the executive summary of a report by the International Intellectual Property Alliance stated that "overall the piracy picture in Canada is at least as bleak as it was a year ago, and it is cementing its reputation as a haven where technologically sophisticated international piracy organizations can operate with virtual impunity".

 Academic research such as one published in a 2012 paper by Robert Hammond (an assistant professor at North Carolina State University) however has found strong positive correlation between music piracy and music sales, and that file sharing benefits more established and popular artists but not newer and smaller artists.

-In 2024, in Canada some stores still offer some contemporary music on compact disks, but a shift towards videos such as feature films seems to be common.
-BD and 4K BD are mixed in movie racks with 4K being slightly more expensive.
-Thrift stores (used goods) tend to have CDs and DVDs at very low prices.